DelphinusLab/zkWasm-service-cli/README.md

 ### Options

-The following options are available for the `addprovingtask` command:
+The following options are available for the `querytask` command:

 - `-r, --resturl <url>`: The rest url of zkwasm cloud service.
 This option is **required**.
 - `--task_id <task_id>`: The id of the task to query.